wrello/Plums/README.md

 - server-side event listeners
 - propagation of value-change events through nested structures

-This can cause table modification methods to be up to ~10× slower.
+This can cause table modification methods to be up to ~10× slower (after optimization).
 In practice though, this should not be noticable.
 <h3>Packet Size</h3>

 Results with a small table: